brenomfviana/understand-me/README.md

 ## Description

-Cana is a simple multi-user chat and works as follows: each user chooses a language that wants to receive the messages and the server will request the translations and send to the users according to with the language of chose.
-This projects uses the Google Translator API to do the translations.
+Cana is a multi-user chat in which the user chooses a language they want to talk to and all messages from different languages will be translated into the language that this user has chosen.
+Each user must have a unique name, both for the chat server and for users to identify themselves in the conversation.

-This project for the Computer Networks course from the Federal University of Rio Grande do Norte (UFRN).
+### How it works?

+The translation is made from the Translate API.
+The user sends the message to the server that checks their language and applies the translation if necessary to send the message to each of the other users participating in the chat.

 ### Supported Languages